Polirecyliente/SGConocimiento/Math/Geometry_basics__Geometry__CK12/Ch01_Geometry_basics.md

 In the *Segment markings* image, the two segments at the bottom have the same length, as shown by their equal markings.
 The rest of the segments are different from each other, so each one has it's unique marking.

 (Postulado de adición de ángulos)
-**Angle addition postulate**: given two angles that share a common ray, the measure of the angle between the two non common rays, is equal to the sum of the two angles given.
+**Angle addition postulate**: given two angles that share a common ray and they cover distinct space, the measure of the angle between the two non common rays, is equal to the sum of the two angles given.

 > Angle addition postulate
 >